1981 World Series: Game 4

 After being held out of game 3, Reggie Jackson was back in the starting lineup for this game.
 The Yankees batters had early success against Dodgers pitcher Bob Welch, who faced four batters without recording an out before being relieved by Dave Goltz.
 Willie Randolph led the game off with a triple and scored on a Larry Milbourne double.
 Dave Winfield walked and Jackson singled before Goltz gave up a sacrifice fly to Bob Watson.
 Randolph smashed a two-out solo home run in the second and Rick Cerone batted in a run with a single in the third for a 4–0 Yankee lead.

 Yankee starter Rick Reuschel then had problems of his own.
 He allowed an RBI single to Davey Lopes and an RBI groundout to Ron Cey in the third before leaving in favor of Rudy May.
 May gave up a double to Steve Garvey and an RBI single to Cey in the fifth, but the Yankees countered with two in the sixth on RBI singles by Oscar Gamble and Watson off Tom Niedenfuer.
+Watson's hit was a sinking liner that Dusty Baker attempted to catch, but it was ruled a trap.

 With a 6–3 lead, the Yankees turned the pitching over to their relief combination of Ron Davis and Goose Gossage.
 Davis had troubles in the sixth.
 He issued a one-out walk to Mike Scioscia and gave up a pinch-hit homer to Jay Johnstone to make the score 6–5.
 Then, Lopes lifted a fly ball to right that Jackson lost in the sun and dropped for an error.
-Lopes reached second and stole third with no throw by catcher Cerone three pitches later, because Davis pitched from a windup rather than a set position.
+Lopes reached second and stole third with no throw by catcher Cerone three pitches later.
 Davis then gave up a game-tying single to Bill Russell.